KevinMarquette/kevinmarquette.github.io/_posts/2019-01-01-Powershell-2018-year-in-review.md

 ## Better modules

 I overhauled the way we built and deployed PowerShell modules this year.
 Everything got its own CI/CD pipeline and publishes to an internal PSRepository (and directly to some key servers).
 I added script analyzer validation, comment based help checks, test coverage requirements, and automatic semantic versioning.
-Also refactored and cleaned up many of those existing modules along the way.
+I also refactored and cleaned up many of those existing modules along the way.

 ### F5 tooling rework and new features